andreacanepa/Fuzzy-C-Means/README.md

-# fuzzycmeans
+# Fuzzy C-means

 Fuzzy c-means clustering algorthm implementation using Matlab.

 X is the dataset
 K is the number of clusters
-m is the fuzzyfication parameter (currently "2" in order to improve performance) N_MAX is the maximum number of iterations threshold is the value used in order to check the convergence ("0.01" in my case) V is the centroids' matrix.
+m is the fuzzyfication parameter (currently "2" in order to improve performance)
+N_MAX is the maximum number of iterations
+threshold is the value used in order to check the convergence ("0.01" in my case)
+V is the centroids' matrix.

 ______________________________________________________________________________________________